introlab/opentera/joss-paper/paper.md

 It can run on embedded devices such as raspberry Pis, local servers or cloud infrastructure.

-The project contains the base server (TeraServer) offering a REST API [@REST], useful to manage users, participants, devices, sites, sessions, and supports multiple authentication methods.
+The project contains the base server (TeraServer) offering a REST API [@REST], useful to manage users, participants, devices, sites, projects, sessions, and supports multiple authentication methods.

 TeraServer also manages authorizations for users, participants and devices, allowing us to have a precise control of accessible information, which is required for security reasons.